 Great to use any time to motivate K-12 students and to extend learning!

 Associated with Carnegie Mellon

-LGC Computer Hardware Video Activity Series - NEW Content!
+LGC Computer Hardware Video Activity Series

 This video activity series is designed to spark curiosity in young learners (and lifelong learners) as to how exactly computers work.
 Choosing to instead focus on computer hardware components instead of programming, viewers get a first-hand look at what parts make up their computers and how they work.
 Throughout the series two laptops are taken apart working from the outside to the inside, and each hardware component has it's own episode.
 When available, laptop components are compared to their desktop counterparts.

 These modules were created by CMU graduate and undergraduate students as a course project.
 Students who registered for the course had an interest in sharing their expertise and in educational outreach.
 They were excited and passionate about how to develop activities and instruction for helping young students understand the STEM concepts that they are studying at CMU.
 They wanted to provide STEM educational opportunities for students in K-8 which highlighted research and expertise at the university.
 The staff at the Gelfand Center worked with the students to design these modules for the Gelfand Outreach Program.
 This project engaged individual students and/or teams of students to design and create a workshop model, similar to the Saturday Series classes, into this digital format.